andreatramacere/jetset/README.md

    - `conda install -c astropy  --file requirements.txt`

-     OR

-   - `conda install -c conda-forge  --file requirements.txt`

    if anaconda fails to install swig, you can try one of the following alternative [methods](swig.md)

  - run on the command line:
      * `python setup.py clean`